interzoid/sdk-nodejs/README.md

 ## API Key

-Please visit https://www.interzoid.com/register-api-account to register for an API key and receive free trial credits.
+Please visit https://www.interzoid.com/register-api-account to register for an API key and receive free usage credits.

 ---